gabrielparada05/React-Portfolio/README.md

 ## Credits
 The credits for this project go to Gabriel Parada.
+Thanks to Free Code Camp bringing information about projects React.

 The project also utilizes the following technologies and libraries:
 React: A JavaScript library for building user interfaces.